-How to get from Medellin to Santa Marta
+How to Get From Medellin to Santa Marta

 What are the 2 ways to travel from Medellin to Santa Marta?

-There are 2 ways to travel the 825 kilometre (513 miles) distance from Medellin to Santa Marta.
-You can choose between the bus and flight.
-The journey takes 2 hours 20 minutes to 19 hours and the quickest way is by flight.
-If you're on a budget, the cheapest option is by flight with tickets starting at 90,000 COP ($24.50).
+The journey takes between 2h 20m–15h 30m and the quickest way is by flight (2h 20m).
+If you're on a budget, the cheapest option is by flight with tickets starting at 90,000 COP ($25).

 Where to stay in Santa Marta?